c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

    *Looking for the table of frequencies in a sid*

-Once the values ​​are found, they are replaced by the NTSC values.
+Once the values are found, they are replaced by the NTSC values.
 Here there is just a simple loop to copy the tables.
 Ex: